 IMPORTANT!
 Make your transportation arrangements at least a few weeks in advance to make sure you get the vehicle you want.

 Buy a Corsage

-Purchasing a corsage is one of those little details easily overlooked but it can be devastating to your date.
+Yes, it seems old fashioned, but purchasing a corsage is one of those little details easily overlooked — but it can be devastating to your date.
 Make sure you’re prepared by ordering the corsage a week or two before you need it.
 You don’t want it to actually be made that far in advance (unless you’re fond of drooping flowers), but since flower shops are often overwhelmed around prom, placing your order early improves your likelihood of getting the corsage in time.
 Make sure you order a corsage that matches your date’s attire.

 Get Yourself Ready

 Once you’ve planned everything else and the anticipated day draws closer, it’s time to get yourself ready.
-If your hair needs a trim, make the appointment at least a week or two before the big event or barbers and salons may be completely booked.
-Many girls love a fresh-shaven look, so take time to shower and shave the morning of your special date.
+If your hair needs a trim, make the appointment before the big event or barbers and salons may be completely booked.
+Don’t do it on the day of the prom in case something happens and the shop can’t get you in.

 When it’s time to pick up your date, don’t be late!
-It’s impolite to make her wait and can give her a bad impression.
-Arrive on time looking sharp and happy to see her and you’ll set the stage for a memorable date night. your
+It’s impolite to make her wait and can give her (and her parents) a bad impression.
+Arrive on time looking sharp and happy to see her and you’ll set the stage for a memorable date night.